 "scheduled location time" is equivalent to the periodic reporting interval.
 Please confirm whether RAN2's understanding is correct, or whether different location times T can apply for succeeding periodic location reports.

-Answer 4: The “scheduled location time” is applied to the first periodic location report only.
+Answer 4: The “scheduled location time” is applied to the first location report only.
 The periodic reporting interval is controlled by the existing parameter of “the time interval between successive location reports”.
+This implicitly means that for succeeding periodic location report, the location procedure would be triggered at the time determined based on the formula T + N*P, where T = scheduled location time, N = Report Number after the initial report and P = periodic interval.

 5. Clause 4.1c says "A scheduled location time can be used with a 5GC-MT-LR, 5GC-MO-LR or deferred 5GC-MT-LR for periodic or triggered location events."